Koo Takahashi

 Koo Takahashi (高橋 洸士, Takahashi Kō) is a Japanese badminton player.
-He is from Fukuoka prefecture and a member of the current Japan national team.
+He is from Fukuoka prefecture and a former member of the Japan national team.
 He joined Tonami Transportation team on 1 April 2020.

+Career

+2022–2024

+Takahashi represented Japan at the 2022 Asia Team Championships, where the team was eliminated in the group stage.
+Later that year, he reached his first international final at the 2022 Santo Domingo Open, an International Series event, where he finished as the runner-up.

+In 2023, Takahashi reached the quarterfinals of both the U.S. Open and the Vietnam Open.
+He also advanced to his first BWF World Tour final at the 2023 Indonesia Masters Super 100 I, finishing as the runner-up to India's Kiran George.

+In 2024, Takahashi reached the final of the Super 300 Orléans Masters, finishing as the runner-up to compatriot Yushi Tanaka.
+Later in the year, he claimed his first international title by winning the Indonesia International, defeating fellow Japanese player Riku Hatano.

+2025–present

+Takahashi reached a career-high world ranking of 40 on 4 March 2025.
+Early in the 2025 season, he reached the semifinals of the Super 300 German Open.
+During the tournament, he defeated fourth seed Christo Popov in the second round before losing to Loh Kean Yew.

 Achievements

 BWF World Tour (2 runners-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300 (part of the HSBC World Tour), and the BWF Tour Super 100.